Jason Muzzicato Accused Of Dropping Explosives On His Ex-Girlfriend’s House From A Drone

 “It’s hard to conjure up a more deadly or dangerous combination than firearms, explosives and methamphetamine,” he said.

 Additionally, Muzzicato is suspected by victims in a handful of other crimes, major and minor.
 His ex-girlfriend has claimed that Muzzicato shattered the window of her car; a claim dismissed from lack of evidence.
 Neighbors also think he’s behind vandalism in their neighborhood, which includes nails and various fluids strewn about.
-Similarly, police suspect he may have modified his car so that it could should nails, ball bearings, and fluids at other vehicles.
+Similarly, police suspect he may have modified his car so that it could shoot nails, ball bearings, and fluids at other vehicles.

 This isn’t the first time a drone has been used in an alleged crime.
 Just this week, as reported by The Inquisitr, a pair of Dutch tourists was arrested for, among other crimes, allegedly having a drone in their possession near Area 51, the secret Nevada test site where popular culture suggests that alien spacecraft, and even living or dead aliens, are kept.